Ghazal-projects/portfolio/README.md

 I'm open to academic collaborations in my research areas.
 Feel free to reach out through my email!
-Also, My CV is available upon request.
-Please email me if you would like a copy.
+Also, please drop me an email if you’d like a copy of my CV.<br>

 ## Contact